openenergymonitor/guide/source/setup/iotawatt.markdown

 ## AC-AC Voltage Sensor Adapter (VT)

-AC-AC adapter (also known as 'VT' Voltage Transformer) is used to measure AC voltage, power factor and determine direction of current flow.
+AC-AC adapter (also known as 'VT' Voltage Transformer) is used to measure AC voltage, power factor and determine the direction of current flow.

 <p class='note'>